4 Types of Parking Lot Fender Benders and What to Do After

-According to Esurance, it’s a complete myth that you’ll wind up paying a higher premium regardless of the size of the accident.
-In fact, filing a claim doesn’t necessarily equate to shelling out additional funds.
+According to Esurance, it’s a complete myth that you’re guaranteed to pay a higher premium regardless of the accident’s severity.
+Filing a claim doesn’t necessarily equate to shelling out additional funds.

-Some drivers are so nervous about premium increases, they won’t file claims following an incident.
-However, several factors play into the rate decision, including the severity of the accident, your driving history, who’s to blame, whether you’re no-fault and your policy’s details.
+Some motorists are so nervous about rate hikes, they won’t file claims following an incident.
+However, several factors play into the rate decision, including the accident’s severity, driving history, who’s to blame, and insurance policy details.

-The amount of time an accident stays on your record depends on where you live and the violations that were a result of the accident.
-The Department of Motor Vehicles can be a useful resource to learn more information relevant to your situation.
+The amount of time a minor accident or a major accident stays on your record depends on where you live and the violations resulting from the accident.
+The Department of Motor Vehicles can be a valuable resource for learning more information.

-As insurance varies from company to company and person to person, it’s hard to put a number on how much you could face if an accident is your fault.
+As insurance varies from company to company and person to person, it’s hard to put a number on the increase you could face if an accident is your fault.
 However, in most states, after you’ve been in an accident, the premium decreases every year you’re accident-free.